microchip-pic-avr-examples/pic16f13145-cnano-out-of-box-code-mplab-mcc/README.md

 ## How to Program the Curiosity Nano

-1. Connect the Curiosity Nano to the computer with a USB Type-C Cable
+1. Connect the Curiosity Nano to the computer with a USB Type-C Cable.
-2. Open the project folder in MPLAB X IDE
+2. Open the project folder in MPLAB X IDE.
-3. Press the Programming Button (arrow into the microcontroller) on the top toolbar
+3. Press the Programming Button (arrow into the microcontroller) on the top toolbar.
 ![Programming Button](./images/programmingIcon.PNG)
-4. Select the Curiosity Nano from the list
+4. Select the Curiosity Nano from the list.
 ![Selecting a tool](./images/toolSelect.PNG)
-5. Wait for the code to compile and programming to complete
+5. Wait for the code to compile and programming to complete.

 ## Summary
 This example has shown how to get started with the CLB on the PIC16F13145 family of microcontrollers.